LeonLonsdale/learning-notes/datamodelling.md

 Use mongoose feature `virtual populate' to access all the children of a parent without persisting the link to the database.

+NOTE `By default, any virtual created in this way that has a nullish value will not be displayed.
+They will all be nullish until populate is called, so if the field is missing from responses, this is why`

 On the parent schema:

 ```js